 Written in 1958, The Edge of Tomorrow is American physician Tom Dooley’s first-hand account of his humanitarian work in Laos.
-In 1956, after leaving the navy, Dooley started a private, mobile medical unit in Loas in an effort to provide medical and nutritional for the people there.
-In the book Dooley writes of his work in the capital of Vientiane, Vang Vieng and Nam Tha in the more remote Northeast corner of Laos.
-Widely circulated by the U.S. Information Agency as part of cultural diplomacy efforts, The Edge of Tomorrow is one of three books he wrote about his life’s work fighting for human rights.
-Dooley was awarded the Legion of Merit, the National Order of Vietnam, for his work in this country (recounted in his book Deliver Us from Evil: The Story of Vietnam’s Flight to Freedom), and was posthumously awarded the Congressional Gold Medal.
+In 1956, after leaving the Navy, Dooley started a private, mobile medical unit in Laos in an effort to provide medical and nutritional aid for the people there.
+In the book Dooley writes of his work in the capital of Vientiane, Vang Vieng and Nam Tha in the more remote northeast corner of Laos.
+Widely circulated by the US Information Agency as part of cultural diplomacy efforts, The Edge of Tomorrow is one of three books he wrote about his life’s work fighting for human rights.
+Dooley was awarded the Legion of Merit, the National Order of Vietnam, for his work in that country (recounted in his book Deliver Us from Evil: The Story of Vietnam’s Flight to Freedom), and was posthumously awarded the Congressional Gold Medal.

 Shooting at the Moon: The Story of America’s Clandestine War in Laos